mohsentaleb/react-datetimepicker/README.md

 - ✅ Selection of date ranges
 - ✅ Selection of times for the selected range
-- ✅ Personalized range presets for faster selection (e.g.: Yesterday, last months etc.)
+- ✅ Customizable range presets for faster selection (e.g.: Yesterday, last months etc.)
 - ✅ Keyboard navigation for accessibility
 - ✅ TypeScript support
+- ✅ Out of the box Dark Mode support

 This project is a fork of [react-datetimepicker](https://github.com/v0ltoz/react-datetimepicker) with **significant alterations** including: